bingeli1212/nitrile-preview/doc/DOC-diagram.md

   south.
 The first argument is the angle, and the second one is the distance away from the current point.

   If there are a total of four arguments, then the last two arguments represents the x/y coordinates of a point from which the base angle is to be computed.
 The base angle is the angle formed between the due north line and the line between the current point and the new point.
 The clock angle is then being added on top of the base angle before used to figure out the new location.

 + [flip:5,5]

-  This is to construct a new point that is the mirror image of the current point.
-The current point in this case is five unit distance to the right and towards the top of the last point.
-The mirror is the line segment that is made up by the current point and the point before that.
-This operations allows you to figure out where an existing point will land as if you were folding a paper along an existing line that is traveled between the last two points.
+  This is to construct a new point that is the mirror image of the given point (5,5).
+The exact location of the new location depends on the last two points traveled, the direction of which is treated as a mirror to which the new point will be reflected upon.
+The net result could be thought of as folding a paper along the line of the mirror with a point on one side of the line, and see where that point will land on the other side of the line after folding.

 + [dot:0.2]

   This is to place a circle centered at the last position with a given radius of 0.2.
-The last point is not changed.
+The current path segment will be closed after this operation and the current point is not changed.

 + [m:2,-2]
 + [m:last]
 + [m:&a]
-+ [m:&b]

-  This is to start a new line segment and set the first point to this value.
-Note that this value is relative to the 'lastpt', and the 'lastpt' will be updated to this new location after this operation has ended.
+  This operation is to terminate any existing line segment and start a new one.
+The first point of the new line segment will be assigned this point.

-  It is also possible to "move" to a new point that is expressed by an existing path, such as [m:&a], in which case the new point coincides with the first point of path 'a'.
+  For [m:2,-2], the two numbers express a relative position from the current 'lastpt', after which the 'lastpt' is updated to the new location.

+  For [m:last], the saved 'lastpt' from a previous path construction is used.

+  For [m:&a], the first point of an existing path named 'a' will become the current moved point.

-  In addition, multiple consecutive "m" operations will be "merged" and the result is a single "moved point" whose position is result of moving this point multiple times.
+  Note that multiple consecutive "m" operations will not result in multiple "moved points", but rather a single moved point that is the last operation.

++ [hints:1]

+  The [hints:1] directive will set the current 'hints' to a value that is '1'.
+  This hints will be assigned to next point encountered in the path.

 # Changing the 'lastpt' of a path